Skin Ageing

 Appearance of Ageing Skin

 One of the first signs of skin ageing is the appearance of fine lines and wrinkles, particularly around the eyes and mouth.
 Over time, these lines deepen, and more may form on the forehead and other parts of the face.
 Another common sign is a loss of skin elasticity and volume loss in the face.
 This leads to sagging and drooping, particularly around the cheeks, jawline, and neck.
 You may also notice changes in skin texture, with the skin becoming rougher and pores becoming more visible.
-Additionally, ageing skin often shows signs of photoaging due to prolonged sun exposure.
-This may manifest as hyperpigmentation in the form of melasma or age spots or a combination.
+Additionally, ageing skin often shows signs of photoaging due to excess sun exposure.
+This may present as hyperpigmentation in the form of melasma or age spots or a combination.

 How to Prevent Skin Ageing

 Skin ageing is a natural process.
-Whilst you can’t do much about the intrinsic factors, there are a few extrinsic factors you can control to reduce the severity of it.
+Whilst you can’t do much about the intrinsic factors, there are a few extrinsic factors you can control to reduce the extent of it.
 Here are the best ways to prevent it:

 Anti-Ageing Treatments